How to cure blepharitis fast

 What causes blepharitis?

-Blepharitis has many causes.
+It has many causes.
 You may be experiencing an overgrowth of bacteria on your eyelids which can cause inflammation.
 Other causes include infections, blocked oil glands, and eyelash mites (Demodex).

-People at risk for blepharitis have:
+People at risk may have:

 - Oily skin